christianotieno/catalogue-of-statistics/README.md

 # React [Catalogue of Statistics](https://www.notion.so/Catalogue-of-Statistics-72446e7fa33c403a9b6a0bc1de5c6cf5) Capstone Project

-> The project is a React capstone based on a catalogue of statistics.
+A React capstone based for catalogue of statistics.

 ## 1. Getting Started: Additional description of the project and its features